 build_visit was run to generate the third party libraries.
 In this case all the required and optional libraries build without problem, so --required --optional could be used.
+Also, in this case there wasn't a system MPI installed so --mpich was specified to use MPICH.
+The --osmesa flag was also included so that VisIt could do off screen rendering.

-''' ./build_visit3_0_0b --required --optional --no-visit \ --thirdparty-path /usr/gapps/visit/thirdparty_shared/3.0.0b --makeflags -j4 '''
+''' ./build_visit3_0_1 --required --optional --mpich --osmesa --no-visit \ --thirdparty-path /usr/gapps/visit/thirdparty_shared/3.0.1 --makeflags -j4 '''